tiesebarrell/camunda-cloud-docs/docs/professional_reservations.md

 Cluster Reservations control how many clusters you can deploy.
 Increasing the number of reservations allows you to deploy more clusters, decreasing the number of reservations does the opposite.

-You can access the Cluster Reservations page by selecting the menu entry "Reserved Clusters" from the Camunda Cloud Console navigation bar.
+You can access the Cluster Reservations page by selecting the menu entry "Organization Settings" from the Camunda Cloud Console navigation bar.

 ## Inspect active Reservations